firecmsco/firecms/website/docs/collections/properties/properties_intro.md

 ---
-id: intro
+id: properties_intro
-title: Properties
+title: Properties intro
-sidebar_label: Properties
 ---

 Properties define each field in a form or column in a collection included in an